-Amazon: Pages and pages of roller skates (and inline skates) from cheap no-name kids’ roller skates to pricey adult models for roller derby, jam skating, and more.
-Prices range from about $35 for beginner youth skates to about $300 for Moxi brand adult roller skates.
+Amazon: Pages and pages of roller skates (and inline skates), from cheap, no-name kids’ roller skates to pricey adult models for roller derby, jam skating, and more.
+Prices range from about $15 for youth skates to about $200 for Impala brand adult roller skates.

-Walmart: Fewer options than Amazon, but still plenty to choose from (more if you include third-party sellers on the Walmart site).
-Prices range from about $25 for a pair of Roller Derby brand adjustable kiddie skates to $200 for a pair of low-cut Riedell adult skates.
+Walmart: Walmart has plenty of roller skates to choose from.
+Prices range from about $25 for a pair of Roller Derby brand adjustable kiddie skates to almost $300 for a pair of suede Crazy Skates.

-Target: Less selection than Walmart, but the same basic selection of roller skates for kids and adults from brands including Chicago Skates, Roller Derby, and Circle Society.
-Prices range from $30 to $100.
-Inline skates can cost as much as $200.
+Target: Less selection than Walmart, but the same basic selection of roller skates for kids and adults from brands including Crazy Skates, Roller Derby, and Epic.
+Prices range from $25 to $300.
+Inline skates can cost over $200.

-Dick’s Sporting Goods: Dick’s carries around a couple dozen models (most of them for traditional indoor/outdoor skating) for kids and adults from brands such as Epic, Roller Derby, Roces, and Chicago Skates.
-Prices run from $35 for kids’ skates to $120 for a pair of classic adult skates.
+Dick’s Sporting Goods: Dick’s carries around a couple dozen models (most of them for traditional indoor/outdoor skating) for kids and adults from brands such as Epic, Roller Derby, Circle Society, and Chicago Skates.
+Prices run from $38 for kids’ skates to $150 for a pair of classic adult skates.
 Their inline skate selection is decent, too.

-Academy Sports & Outdoors: Like Target, this retailer carries only a couple dozen roller skate models from brands including Roller Derby, Airwalk, and Chicago Skates.
-Prices range from $30 for a pair of youth skates to $90 for an adult pair.
+Academy Sports & Outdoors: Like Target, this retailer carries only a couple dozen roller skate models from brands including Roller Derby, Epic, and Circle Society.
+Prices range from $35 for a pair of youth skates to $90 for an adult pair.

 Ebay: Here, you can find new-in-the-box roller skates for kids and adults as well as gently (and not-so-gently) used and vintage models.
 Price and selection are all over the map, but are in line with big-box retailers when it comes to new, name-brand roller skates and inline skates.